 KCB – Cultural Center of Belgrade

-It was created as an informative cultural center, over the years has changed its role, expanding the field of action and actively participated in the creation and presentation of the cultural and artistic content and reflection of cultural activities in Serbia and Europe.
-A number of programs that are genuinely committed and organized at the Cultural Center of Belgrade, today represent some of the most important cultural events of our capital and the whole country.
+It was created as an informative cultural canter, over the years has changed its role, expanding the field of action and actively participated in the creation and presentation of the cultural and artistic content and reflection of cultural activities in Serbia and Europe.
+A number of programs that are genuinely committed and organised at the Cultural Center of Belgrade, today represent some of the most important cultural events of our capital and the whole country.
 Presents a complex of multi-purpose space that included the art gallery, Gallery Artget, movie theater with a foyer, studios and depots.

 Gallery Portofino 1989

 This is tiniest and sweetest art gallery in Belgrade.
 Have a collection of unique and modern art works, which have tendencies to satisfy the interests of clients or visitors, regardless of whether they are contemporary artists or lovers of classic design.
 They are presenting and selling the work of local artists from different artistic fields.

 Visit some of the Art Galleries in Belgrade!
 One of the places that has to be seen is The Association of Fine Artists (ULUS).
 This place was founded in 1919. by a group of artists and sculptors.
 The establishment of association of fine artists significantly affect the further development of artistic life in Belgrade and Serbia.
 It is important to say that all significant artists in Serbia in XX century were members of the Association.
 Annually organizes over 50 exhibitions and other cultural events.
 The Association now has two representative spaces: Gallery ULUS located in main pedestrian zone Knez Mihailova and Art Pavilion Cvijeta Zuzorić at Kalemegdan Fortress.